voyeg3r/dotfaster/vim/wiki/dicasvim.md

 Asteroid Blues
 ```

-and then type:
+And then type:

     g/^\d\+$/exe "normal \<C-x>"

-to make the second subtitle become the first one
+To make the second subtitle become the first one

 The sound started at 51 seconds and my first subtitle was: